Crimson-Genesis/nvim/README.md

 ![Undo Tree](assets/img/undo-tree.png)

-> This is how my config is structred
+> This is how my config is structured

 ```
 .